 That’s exactly why I went down the hydroponics rabbit hole — and I haven’t looked back since.
 No soil, no weather dependency, no guessing.
 Just plants, water, and nutrients growing faster than I ever thought possible right in my garage.

-In this guide, I’m going to walk you through everything I’ve learned about building a DIY hydroponic system at home — from the basics of how it works to which setup is right for your space and budget.
+In this guide, I’m going to walk you through everything you need to know about building a DIY hydroponic system at home — from how it works, to which setup fits your space and budget, to the nutrients, plants, troubleshooting, and real costs.
 Whether you have $30 or $300 to spend, there’s a system here for you.

 Table of Contents